The

 content-development project for exploring, discovering, navigating,

-learning and computational utilization of diverse probability
+learning and computational utilization of diverse probability distributions, which

-distributions, which are functions that assign probabilities to events
+are functions that assign probabilities to events and give rise to mass

-and give rise to mass or density functions, distribution functions,
+or density functions, distribution functions, quantile functions,

-quantile functions, probability and moment generating functions.
-The
+probability and moment generating functions.

-current Distributome
+The current Distributome

-meta-data on distribution properties and inter-distribution relations
+properties and inter-distribution relations

 is available here, the